 - Just Go With It: The Happy Madison Promise.
 The entirety of the video game office feels right at home in just about any HM movie, especially JP’s office, which is designed to look like a spaceship and has a ridiculous reclining chair and three computer monitors.

-- Fart Joke Counter: 2, plus a scene where Nick Swardson teaches another human adult how to fart with his armpits.
+- Fart Joke Counter: Two, plus a scene where Nick Swardson teaches another human adult how to fart with his armpits.

 - The Walkout Test: Absolute fail.
 I doubt the person in question would make it past the first 15 minutes.